mattermost/mattermost-developer-documentation/site/content/contribute/server/feature-flags.md

  1. Open the split for your flag.
  2. At the top under the split name, select the "Cloud Staging" environment.
  3. Find "Set targeting rules" and click "Add rule".
- 4. Leave the rule set to "is in segment" and click "Select Segment..." and choose "community.
+ 4. Leave the rule set to "is in segment" and click "Select Segment..." and choose "community".
  5. Select the treatment you want community.mattermost.com to get.
  6. At the top right, click "Save changes" and confirm them on the next screen.